5 Ways to Transfer Files Between Computers on Same Network

-How do I transfer files between two computers on the same network?
+Can I transfer files from one computer to another on the same network?

 Fastest File Transfer Software